You may be eligible for a grant if you have built up rental arrears due to COVID-19.

 Making an application

-To apply to your local authority, contact them by using their email address.
+To apply to your local authority, visit their website or contact them by using their email address.
 Please include 'THG Support Grant' as the subject line of your e-mail.
 This will help them identify that you are applying for a grant.

 Find your local authority if you don’t know what local authority you live in.